-We will review performance reporting in 2020/21 to ensure it is timely, reliable, balanced, transparent and appropriate to user needs.
+COVID-19 continues to have a substantial impact on performance.
+We will review performance reporting in 2021/22 to ensure it is timely, reliable, balanced, transparent and appropriate to user needs.

-We will analyse the Council's performance with respect of the Local Government Benchmarking Framework and assess the Council's compliance with the Accounts Commission's direction on public performance reporting.
+We will assess the Council's compliance with the Accounts Commission's direction on public performance reporting.